mnikjom/The-Northern-Experience/README.md

 You should already have this.
 If not - you can find it [HERE](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170), under "Visual Studio 2015, 2017, 2019, and 2022".
 Download X64 version.

 ### .NET 5.0 Runtime

 You can find it [HERE](https://dotnet.microsoft.com/download/dotnet/5.0/runtime).
 Download x64 version for desktop apps.

+### Disable Automatic Updates

+One of the most important things to do at start is to disable automatic updates on Steam.
+Like you all know, Bethesda releases from time to time their Creation Club mods with a game update for these and this is really problematic.
+Each update breaks the compatibility with SKSE and a lot of its plugins.
+So we want to avoid it!
+HOW TO DO IT: Go to your Steam Library.
+Find the Elder Scrolls V: Skyrim Special Edition.
+Right-click it and select Properties.
+Go to the Updates and set on Automatic updates on "Only update this game when I launch it".